Modeling approaches for precise relativistic orbits: Analytical, Lie-series, and pN approximation: Test orbits and solution methods

 \subsubsection{Numerical solution}

-For the numerical integration of the EOM, we solve Eqs.\ \eqref{Eq_Schwarzschild_EOM} using a Runge-Kutta (RK) integrator on a fixed grid of proper time values $\tau_i$ with a working precision of 32 digits.
-The same grid is used for the semi-analytical Lie-series method in the following and is specified in the corresponding section.
+For the numerical integration of the EOM, we solve Eqs.\ \eqref{Eq_Schwarzschild_EOM} with a working precision of 32 digits using a Runge-Kutta (RK) integrator and equidistant proper time values $\tau_i$.
+The same numerical grid is used for the semi-analytical Lie-series method in the following and is specified in the corresponding section.
 Here, we use the numerical RK integrator that is implemented in the Mathematica computer algebra system.